rockrahul8148-ship-it/rockrahul8148-ship-it/README.md

 ---

 ## 🧑‍💻 About Me

-- 🔐 Passionate about Cybersecurity & Ethical Hacking
-- 💼 Currently working as a VAPT Intern
+🎓 Cybersecurity enthusiast currently working as a VAPT Intern, focused on Web Application & Network Security.

+🔐 Skilled in identifying vulnerabilities using OWASP Top 10, with hands-on experience in Burp Suite, Nmap, Wireshark, and Metasploit.

-- 🎯 Actively seeking entry-level VAPT / Application Security roles
+🎯 Actively seeking entry-level roles in Penetration Testing and Application Security.

-- 🌐 Focused on Web Application Security & Network Security
-- 🚀 Learning Advanced Penetration Testing Techniques
+🏁 Building real-world security projects & improving daily

 ---